French Turn: Consequences

 The French Turn remained a lasting issue of debate between Trotsky's often-divided followers after World War II.
 Some believed that the French Turn was a success, and they promoted the idea that entryism should be continued.
 The main advocates of this view in the 1950s and 1960s were Michel Pablo, secretary of the International Secretariat of the Fourth International, and Gerry Healy, secretary of the International Committee of the Fourth International, which both supported entrism.
 Pablo developed a special type of the turn which involved working underground in the Communist Parties: this was strongly opposed by the ICFI.

-Others in the Trotskyist movement have who believed the French Turn to be either a failure or unprincipled and advocated the independence of Trotskyists from social-democratic and communist parties: Hugo Oehler developed this view at the time of the French Turn.
+Others in the Trotskyist movement have believed the French Turn to be either a failure or unprincipled and advocated the independence of Trotskyists from social-democratic and communist parties: Hugo Oehler developed this view at the time of the French Turn.
 The issue of entryism remains a point of contention among Trotskyists to this day.